resheku/my-awesome/README.md

 - [jorgebucaran/fisher](https://github.com/jorgebucaran/fisher) - A plugin manager for Fish.
 - [jorgebucaran/hydro](https://github.com/jorgebucaran/hydro) - Ultra-pure, lag-free prompt with async Git status.
 Designed for Fish.
 - [k4m4/terminals-are-sexy](https://github.com/k4m4/terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
+- [kubernetes/git-sync](https://github.com/kubernetes/git-sync) - A sidecar app which clones a git repo and keeps it in sync with the upstream.
 - [learnbyexample/Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - :zap: From finding text to search and replace, from sorting to beautifying text and more :art:
 - [matchai/spacefish](https://github.com/matchai/spacefish) - 🚀🐟 The fish shell prompt for astronauts
 - [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles) - :wrench: .files, including ~/.macos — sensible hacker defaults for macOS